framefactory/webgpu.rocks/content/wgsl/functions/numeric/index.md

 {{< /func >}}

 ## Round, Limit, Mix, Compare
+For all functions in this section, if the argument is a vector, the result is calculated **per component**.
 {{< func "fn abs(e: T ) -> T" >}}
 The absolute value of `e`.
 Component-wise when `T` is a vector.
 {{< /func >}}